hasadna/ckan/README.md

 # The Public Knowledge Workshop CKAN

-This is a fork of  [CKAN](http://ckan.org/) with updated translations (Hebrew / Arabic) and fixes for RTL languages.
+This is a fork of [CKAN](http://ckan.org/) with updated translations (Hebrew / Arabic), fixes for RTL languages and other improvements.

 See the [CKAN Documentation](http://docs.ckan.org) for installation and usage instructions.